matheus-rech/stata-fmcp/source/docs/Rights/Statement.md

 5. **Functional Limitations**: This software currently only supports macOS systems, with support for other operating systems under development.
 The software may contain unknown errors or limitations, and the developer does not guarantee its completeness, reliability, or suitability.

 ### Copyright and License
-1. This project is licensed under the MIT License, allowing users to freely use, modify, and distribute it in compliance with the license terms.
+1. This project is licensed under the Apache License 2.0, allowing users to freely use, modify, and distribute it in compliance with the license terms.

 2. Third-party libraries and components used in this project are subject to their respective licenses, which users should respect when using the software.